BP326 - Bachelor of Fashion and Textiles (Sustainable Innovation)

 Library resources and services

-RMIT Library provides extensive resources, services and study spaces.
+RMIT Library provides extensive resources, services and study space.
 All RMIT students have access to scholarly resources including course related material, books, e-books, journals and databases.

 Online learning tools and content

-As a student in this program you may access online learning tools and content for your program and associated courses from the student portal, myRMIT http://www.rmit.edu.au/myrmit
+You can access online learning tools and content for your program and associated courses at myRMIT www.rmit.edu.au/myrmit

 Services available to you as a student at RMIT University

-RMIT University provides a wide range of resources and opportunities to assist your learning and wellbeing so you can achieve your study and career goals.
-Services are available face to face and online assisting with:
+RMIT University provides a range of services, resources and opportunities to support your learning and wellbeing so you can achieve your study and career goals.

 *Top of page